-ED695 THESIS (3-6) Fall/Spring/DE

-ED698 TEACHING INTERNSHIP (3)

-The practice of administration and supervision in an educational setting is the goal of the program.
+- ED695 THESIS (3-6) - ED698 TEACHING INTERNSHIP (3) SP The practice of administration and supervision in an educational setting is the goal of the program.
 Through the internship, a prospective administrator is exposed to the day to day operations of a school or educational setting.
-It is a critical transition prior to full time appointment in a position.
-Prerequisite: At least three Administration/Supervision Specialization Graduate courses and consent of advisor.

-ED698 INTERNSHIP IN ADMINISTRATION AND SUPERVISION (3-6)

-The practice of counseling in an approved closely supervised setting for a total of 600 hours, at least 240 of which are direct client contact hours as approved by instructor.
+It is a critical transition prior to full time Prerequisite: At least three Administration/Supervision appointment in a position.
+Specialization Graduate courses and consent of advisor.
+INTERNSHIP IN ADMINISTRATION AND SUPERVISION (3-6) F/SP The practice of counseling in an approved closely supervised setting for a total of 600 hours, at least 240 of which are direct client contact hours as approved by instructor.
 Interns meet regularly on campus or on-site with the faculty instructor.
 This internship may be taken over one semester for 6 credits or two consecutive semesters.
 Grading system: P/NC.
 Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, ED677, ED692 and all other required courses.

-ED699 SPECIAL TOPICS (1-3)

-May be repeated in a different topic area.
+ED699 SPECIAL TOPICS (1-3) F/SP May be repeated in a different topic area.
 Prerequisite: Graduate Status and instructor's approval.